ezaan-ali-30/java-learning-journey/README.md

 Learned :
 What is nested if statement

-## Day 10
+## Day 10 - Day 11
 Learned :
-What is Substrings and how to use it
+What is Substrings and how to use it (I am having a hard time learning this)